ShubhamVerma-Developer/100XCodeDev/video-lecture-practice/Week 6/6.2 useEffect-useMemo-useCallback/useMemo/README.md

 2. Lets user put a value in an input box (n) and you need to show sum from 1-n.

    One restriction - everything needs to be inside App

+## useMemo

+useMemo will only recompute the memoized value when one of the deps has changed.